aref-hasan/tic-tac-toe/README.md

 After the enhancements, the agent achieved a win rate of approximately 78% with an average reward of 1.14 over 50,000 episodes.
 This demonstrates a significant improvement in the agent's performance, indicating that the dynamic epsilon strategy and adjusted hyperparameters contributed to better learning and decision-making capabilities.

+## License
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.